 Text copied to clipboard!

-• Position and secure steel bars or mesh in concrete forms.
+• Assemble and position steel bars or mesh within concrete forms.

-• Collaborate with other construction professionals to ensure project specifications are met.
+• Collaborate with construction teams to ensure project timelines are met.

 Requirements